 2. VMware Player

 VMware is the granddaddy of all virtualization solutions, releasing some of the first successful commercial virtualization software in 1998 and maintaining a powerful market presence ever since.
-The software actually comes in 3 flavors: Player, which is free, is meant for home use on Windows or Linux systems.
+The software actually comes in 3 flavors: Player, which is free and meant for home use on Windows or Linux systems.
 VMware Fusion, at $80, is meant for Apple users wanting to virtualize Windows.
 Finally, VMware Workstation Pro, $250, is a solution geared toward professionals looking to run multiple powerful VMs.

 Like VirtualBox, VMware is mostly straightfoward and highly versatile.
 Slightly less easy to use, in my experience – but still very user-friendly.

 Throwing a bone specifically to Linux users, QEMU is a free virtualization application boasting a wide range of feature compatibility and near-native level performance in operation.
 I have no experience with this tool directly, but Lifewire.com reviews QEMU this way: